display:none

 by Mar 4, 2026

 AI tools are now embedded in everyday business across Australia.
-Staff use them to draft emails, prepare content, summarise meetings and generate ideas.
-Contractors use them to support marketing, administration and client work.
+People use them to draft emails, prepare content, summarise meetings and generate ideas, support marketing, administration and client work.

 The real legal risk with AI is not who owns the output.
-In most contractor arrangements, ownership of work is already assigned to the business under a properly drafted contractor agreement or intellectual property clause.
+Copyright in work produced by employees is owned by the employer under relevant laws.
+Under a properly drafted contractor agreement ownership of work is already assigned to the business or intellectual property clause.

-The bigger issue is what goes into the tool.
+The bigger issue is protecting the privacy and integrity of information that goes into the AI tool being used.

 1. The real risk: confidential and sensitive information

-For professional service firms, this intersects directly with privacy law Australia requirements and contractual confidentiality obligations.
+For professional service firms and other businesses collecting personal information, this could breach Australian privacy law requirements and any contractual confidentiality or fiduciary obligations.

 The issue is not that AI exists.
-The issue is uncontrolled data entry.
+The issue is using AI without boundaries.

 Businesses should clearly define in their contracts and internal policies:

-• What information cannot be entered into AI tools
+• What information can and cannot be entered into AI tools

 • When anonymisation is required